helloleah/slate/source/includes/_backoffice.md

 Update access information for an external client:

-- whether or not they are active
+- Whether or not they are active
-- access type
+- Access type
-- access expiration date
+- Access expiration date

 ### Update an ICU from the ICU(s) page